east-coast-enduro-association/ecea-ui/content/english/faq.md

 #### 2. Should I join a club?

 Yes!
 The foundation of ECEA is built on clubs.
 Every event on the schedule is hosted by a club on property they either own, lease, or otherwise have permission to use.
 Without dedicated club members who help maintain and mark trail, among many other things, these events would not be possible and there would be no ECEA.
 Please refer to the [clubs page](/clubs) and find out if there is a club near you.
+You will be welcomed with open arms.

 It is important to note that you do not need to be a member of a club to ride ECEA events, however you MUST be a member of a club to be eligible for Enduro Championship awards.
 See the [rule book here](/documents/ecea-rulebook-current.pdf) for more information or continue to the [enduro section of this FAQ.](/faq/enduro)